Preventive Maintenance in the Tyre Industry: Equipment, Schedules & CMMS

 Preventive maintenance in the tyre industry refers to a structured, schedule-driven approach to servicing equipment — curing presses, internal mixers, calenders, tyre building machines, and more — before failures occur rather than after them.
 In a sector where a single unplanned breakdown on a curing line can cost upwards of $15,000 per hour in lost production, shifting from reactive to preventive maintenance is one of the highest-ROI decisions a plant manager can make.

 According to a Reliable Plant industry study, manufacturers that operate mature preventive maintenance programs reduce unplanned downtime by up to 45% and cut overall maintenance costs by 25–30%.
 Yet many tyre plants still rely on paper-based job cards, manual inspection rounds, and tribal knowledge to maintain equipment that runs 24 hours a day, six or seven days a week.
-The result: equipment that fails at the worst possible moments, scrambling for spare parts that aren't in stock, and technicians who spend more time firefighting than maintaining.

 This guide covers how to build a solid preventive maintenance programme specifically for tyre manufacturing — the key equipment to prioritise, the right PM intervals, and how a modern preventive maintenance software like Cryotos CMMS automates the entire process so nothing slips through the cracks.